 Since one of the most green things you can do with a car is to leave it parked until absolutely needed, consider putting it to use as is.

 On a hot sunny day a closed car interior can reach 133 degrees plus in only an hour, plenty hot enough to dry out a load of laundry or two.

 All you have to do is to place the damp clothes in the interior and let it steam.

 You save the energy from the dryer, and it is much faster than using a clothes line.

 A car’s electrical system is not that efficient.
 That is, the alternator/charger creates more power than the vehicle uses.
-This is how you can power your ipod and charge your phone while you drive without it costing your more.
+This is how you can power your iPod and charge your phone while you drive without it costing you more.